bpftools/linux-observability-with-bpf/README.md

 sudo apt install build-essential git make libelf-dev clang strace tar bpfcc-tools linux-headers-$(uname -r) gcc-multilib
 ```

-**Kernel version**: make sure to have a recent kernel to run the examples.
-Most 18.04 are shipped with kernel 4.15 that doesn't work for all the examples.
+**Note on Kernel version**: make sure to have a recent kernel to run the examples, a version `>=5.0.0` will do the job.
+Most Ubuntu `18.04` providers are shipping with the kernel `4.15` that doesn't work for most of the examples.
 Upgrading options are left to the reader, we've been successful on aws by installing the `linux-image-5.0.0-1019-aws` package.

-Then we need grab a copy of the source code of the current release.
+After dependencies, we need grab a copy of the kernel source code for the current release.
-Since this assumes that you are running an updated Ubuntu 18.04 we can get the kernel
-source directly from the repo they provide.
+Since this assumes that you are running an updated Ubuntu 18.04 we can get it directly from the repo they provide.

 ```
 cd /tmp